strath-sdr/strath-sdr.github.io/README.md

 #### For Linux/macOS users

-There's an environment already specified for you using the `nix` package manager.
+There's an environment already specified for you using the `nix` package manager (see `shell.nix`).
 This is system that will run on all Linux distros, and has very nice deterministic properties (it's a pure functional language 😉).

 First install `nix`: